AlphaGit/alphas-manifesto-blog/_posts/2010-08-01-doppler-reports.md

 ...I just want to say that I consider a personal achievement having been part of all of this.
 We tried to do something radical, and we have a radical product today.
 I think that all of the <a href="http://www.fromdoppler.com/Website/source/English/company.aspx" target="_blank">Doppler Team</a> is very proud of what they have today, and I sure am too.

-Oh, and this post has made its way into the <a href="http://getcs.com/en/2010/07/doppler-reports/">GetCS blog</a>.
+Oh, and this post has made its way into the [GetCS blog](http://getcs.com/en/2010/07/doppler-reports/).
 Make sure to check it out.